- Vivitrol is an injectable suspension formulation of naltrexone that is administered intramuscularly every four weeks.

 Addiction Treatment Facility Types

-Since Vivitrol is usually recommended in the context of an addiction treatment center, it will be helpful for you to review the types of rehab facilities that will be available to you as you choose to seek treatment.
+Since Vivitrol therapy is commonly initiated during the course of an initial rehabilitation stay, it will be helpful for you to review the types of rehab facilities that will be available to you as you choose to seek treatment.

 Luxury rehab programs offer a wide range of luxurious, resort-like amenities in addition to providing residential addiction treatment.